 Payments on account do not trigger Schedule 56

-TMA 1970 section 59A payments on account (POAs), due 31 January and 31 July, are operationally distinct.
-A POA that is unpaid by its due date attracts interest under TMA 1970 section 86 from the due date but does not trigger the Schedule 56 5% surcharge cascade.
-The Schedule 56 cascade engages only on the balancing payment due 31 January under section 59B.
-Sessions writing on POA interaction must hold this boundary clearly; an unpaid POA is an interest-only event, not a surcharge event.
+Your TMA 1970 section 59A payments on account (POAs), due 31 January and 31 July, sit outside this cascade.
+An unpaid POA attracts interest under TMA 1970 section 86 from its due date, but it does not trigger the Schedule 56 5% surcharge.
+That surcharge engages only on the balancing payment due 31 January under section 59B.
+Hold the boundary clearly: an unpaid POA is an interest-only event, never a surcharge event.

 The MTD ITSA regime from 6 April 2026: points-based late-submission

-For landlords above the MTD ITSA qualifying-income threshold, the Finance Act 2021 Schedule 24 points-based regime replaces Schedule 55 item 1 from 6 April 2026 for quarterly updates and the end-of-period statement / final declaration cycle.
-The architecture is fundamentally different: it is a tolerance-based system, not a fixed-and-tax-geared cascade.
+Once you are above the MTD ITSA qualifying-income threshold, the Finance Act 2021 Schedule 24 points-based regime replaces Schedule 55 item 1 from 6 April 2026 for your quarterly updates and the end-of-period statement / final declaration cycle.
+The design is fundamentally different: a tolerance-based system, not a fixed-and-tax-geared cascade.

-Note the numerical-name collision: the new points regime is at Finance Act 2021 Schedule 24, which is a separate instrument from Finance Act 2007 Schedule 24 (the long-standing inaccuracy penalty regime that still governs careless and deliberate inaccuracies on returns).
-Both schedules are referenced as Schedule 24 in HMRC guidance; the year of the parent Act distinguishes them.
-Sessions writing must not collapse the two instruments.
+Watch the name clash before it trips you up.
+The new points regime is at Finance Act 2021 Schedule 24, a separate instrument from Finance Act 2007 Schedule 24 (the long-standing inaccuracy penalty regime that still governs careless and deliberate inaccuracies on returns).
+HMRC guidance refers to both as Schedule 24; only the year of the parent Act tells them apart.
+They are not the same thing.

 The points regime operates as follows:

-- 1 point per missed submission.
-Each missed quarterly update or end-of-period statement attracts 1 point on the landlord's compliance record on the day HMRC records the failure.
-The point does not itself carry a monetary penalty.
+• 1 point per missed submission.
+Each missed quarterly update or end-of-period statement puts 1 point on your compliance record on the day HMRC records the failure.
+The point itself carries no monetary penalty.

-- Threshold at 4 points for quarterly filers.
-Once the landlord accumulates 4 points within the rolling window, the next missed submission engages a £200 penalty, and every further missed submission while at threshold engages a further £200.
+• Threshold at 4 points for quarterly filers.
+Once you accumulate 4 points within the rolling window, the next missed submission engages a £200 penalty, and every further missed submission while you are at threshold engages a further £200.

-- Points reset after 24 months of full compliance.
-Once the landlord has filed all required submissions on time for 24 consecutive months, the points balance resets to zero.
-The reset rewards sustained compliance after a stumble.
+• Points reset after 24 months of full compliance.
+File all required submissions on time for 24 consecutive months and your points balance resets to zero.
+The reset rewards getting back to discipline after a stumble.

-The points regime is calibrated to forgive occasional missed submissions while penalising chronic late-filer patterns.
-A landlord who misses one quarterly update due to overseas travel or a software-adoption struggle picks up 1 point but no monetary penalty.
-A landlord who repeatedly misses submissions hits the 4-point threshold and starts accumulating £200 penalties per subsequent miss.
+The points regime is built to forgive the occasional missed submission while penalising a chronic late-filer pattern.
+Miss one quarterly update because you were overseas or wrestling with new software and you pick up 1 point but no monetary penalty.
+Keep missing submissions and you hit the 4-point threshold, where every subsequent miss costs you £200.

 The MTD ITSA regime from 6 April 2026: accelerated late-payment

-The Spring Statement 2025 introduced an accelerated late-payment cascade for MTD ITSA, with rates and trigger days both significantly tighter than the legacy Schedule 56 architecture.
-The new cascade is the operative regime for in-scope MTD ITSA landlords' balancing-payment defaults from 6 April 2026.
+The Spring Statement 2025 introduced an accelerated late-payment cascade for MTD ITSA, with both the rates and the trigger days tighter than the legacy Schedule 56 architecture.
+If you are in scope, this is the regime that governs your balancing-payment defaults from 6 April 2026.

 The cascade structure is:

-The structural shift is significant.
-Under legacy Schedule 56, the first surcharge trigger was at 30 days.
-Under the Spring Statement 2025 regime, it is at 15 days.
-The percentages are lower per stage (3% vs 5%) but the daily-accruing 10%-per-annum from day 31 produces a materially heavier total exposure for any landlord who lets the position drift past a month.
+The shift matters.
+Under legacy Schedule 56 your first surcharge trigger was at 30 days; under the Spring Statement 2025 regime it is at 15 days.
+The percentages are lower per stage (3% vs 5%), but the daily-accruing 10%-per-annum from day 31 makes your total exposure materially heavier if you let the position drift past a month.

 The drift watchpoint: 15/30/31 day-triggers with 3%/3%/10% rates, not legacy 31/46/91

-An operational catch from across the property-accounting profession: site copy and accountancy-firm guidance have, in some places, crossed the legacy Schedule 56 31-day / 6-month / 12-month trigger schedule with the new 3% / 3% / 10% percentages.
-The result is a fabricated cascade that does not exist in law.
-Sessions writing on the MTD ITSA late-payment regime must use the 15-day / 30-day / day-31 trigger schedule with the 3% / 3% / 10% rates.
-Sessions writing on the legacy Schedule 56 regime must use the 30-day / 6-month / 12-month trigger schedule with the 5% / 5% / 5% rates.
-The two regimes do not interpolate.
+Here is a trap worth knowing about, because plenty of firms have fallen into it.
+Some site copy and accountancy-firm guidance has crossed the legacy Schedule 56 31-day / 6-month / 12-month trigger schedule with the new 3% / 3% / 10% percentages, producing a cascade that does not exist in law.
+For the MTD ITSA late-payment regime the triggers are 15-day / 30-day / day-31 with 3% / 3% / 10% rates.
+For the legacy Schedule 56 regime the triggers are 30-day / 6-month / 12-month with 5% / 5% / 5% rates.
+The two regimes do not interpolate, so do not mix and match the days and the percentages.

 Worked example 1: legacy regime pre-MTD landlord misses 31 January, files in May